(Photo: courtesy of CSIRO/BIO Photography Group, Centre for Biodiversity Genomics, University of Guelph)

-The adult female moths of this species basically have brown forewings with a sinuous pattern of paler patches with black outlines, some with orange filling.
-The hindwings are plain pale brown.
-The males have a white background to the forewings, and have white hindwings.
-The head, thorax, and abdomen are brown.
-The moths have unipectinate antennae.
-The wingspan is about 10 cms.
+The male moth forewings of this species are off-white, each with a round dark spots and a sinuous pattern of dark patches, with black outlines and a pale orange filling.
+The hindwings are pale brown.
+The male moths have unipectinate antennae.
+The male moth wingspan is about 8 cms.

 Further reading :

 Moths of Australia,

 Melbourne University Press, 1990, fig. 17.3, p.
 149.

 A Revision of Australian Abantiades, Oncopera, Aenetus, Archaeoaenetus and Zelotypia (Hepialidae),